 Thought leadership marketing refers to the proactive strategy of using thought leadership to attract clients and grow your business or brand.
 It is typically used as part of a broader strategy for Business to Business or Business to Consumer.
 And remember, whether you are the CEO of a Fortune 500 company or a freelancer – you can benefit from thought leadership marketing.
 And remember, some people use these two terms interchangeably.
 So always pay attention to the context and who is saying it to get a better sense of what it means.

 How can this help your career?

 By thinking strategically about your personal brand, sharing valuable insights from your own experience, and engaging with relevant communities, you can drive traffic to your properties, increase your professional opportunities and even increase your earning potential.

 How can this help your product/service?

 By investing time in becoming a thought leader, you lend even more credibility to your product or service.
 By connecting with your personal brand, potential customers and clients will have an easier time trusting the products and services associated with your name.
 You will also be able to create more awareness of your product or service through your audience.
 Regularly refer to our thought leadership examples for inspiration on how it can help you achieve your professional goals.
 But most importantly, start to hone in on your thought leadership strategy.

 What’s the best way to get started with thought leadership marketing?

-Unfortunately, you can’t just snap your fingers or push a button and all of the sudden have an effective thought leadership marketing campaign under your belt.
-Instead you’ll have to do a bit of thought leadership strategy and brand building .
+Unfortunately, you can’t just snap your fingers or push a button and all of a sudden have an effective thought leadership marketing campaign under your belt.
+Instead, you’ll have to do a bit of thought leadership strategy and brand building.
 Luckily we’ve broken this down into 3 phases to work through.